EmilieYZhang/personal-portfolio/README.md

 ## Introduction

-Previously, I created a team portfolio with TEAM PYTHONIC from Pod 22.SUM.21 of the Production Engineering Track at MLH Fellowship.
+Previously, I created a team portfolio with TEAM PYTHONIC from Pod 22.SUM.21 of the Production Engineering Track at the MLH Fellowship.

-For week 2, I have forked the original repo and I plan to personalize the team portfolio then host it via Digital Ocean with the creation of a droplet.
+Week 2 and onwards, this repository was forked from the original repo for customization of a personal portfolio and using production engineering best practices to host, scale, CI/CD and troubleshoot the application.

+In addition, this portfolio is hosted on a CentOS 8 Stream Digital Ocean Droplet.
+Accessible at: https://emilieportfolio.duckdns.org/

+#### Tech stack
+__Backend:__ Flask Python, Jinja, json, Google Maps API, MySQL database, POST/GET/DELETE endpoints

+__Frontend:__ HTML5/CSS, Javascript, Bootstrap framework

+__Monitoring Tools:__ Prometheus, Grafana, cAdvisor

+__CI/CD:__ unittest python library, redeploy-site.sh bash script, Github Actions workflows for Automated Continuous testing and deployment

+__Docker Containers:__ Reverse Proxy for SSL termination, Nginx for traffic redirection and rate limiting on POST endpoint per IP

 ## Badges